Grathium/Server-Alert/README.md

 Change the number on line 30 to the number of failed data points.

 **Changing Server Address**
-Change _ping -c 1 xxx.xxx.xxx.xxx_ to your server address / IP address
+Change _ping -c 1 xxx.xxx.xxx.xxx_ on line 8 to your server address / IP address